 Concurrent with the completion of the Qualifying Transaction, the Company completed a financing, raising gross proceeds of \$2,756,260.
 This substantially improved Roughrider's capital resources.
-Additional capital will be needed to continue with the Phase II exploration of the Genesis property in 2015.
+The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2015 and beyond, however additional capital will be needed to continue with the Phase II exploration of the Genesis property in 2015.